sdss/mangadap/docs/index.rst

  * Spectral indices: absorption-line (e.g., H-delta) and bandhead/color
    (e.g., TiO, D4000) measurements

 All survey-led properties are derived from the datacubes, specifically the LOGCUBE files.
 However, the core functions are developed to consider each spectrum largely independently.
 The DAP currently focuses on "model-independent" properties.
-Higher-level, model-dependent properties, such as stellar-population parameters, will be included in future releases on a best-effort basis.
+Higher-level, model-dependent properties, such as stellar-population parameters, are outside of the scope of the current pipeline.

 .. warning::